Did you know?

 Like other Spitz dogs, the Elkhound carries his tail curled up over his back.
 Shedding occurs once or twice a year and an Elkhound has little or no doggie odor.
 He needs only a weekly brushing to keep his coat in shape.

 The Elkhound is a very intelligent breed of dog and uses his intelligence to make decisions.
-Both the males and females are easy to train as they learn very quickly however they are obedient, not robotic.
+Both the males and females are easy to train as they learn very quickly.
 Required routine training is very easy with positive motivation and sensitive teaching and they are very easily house broken.
 The Elkhound respects firm, fair leadership.

 Although the Elkhound loves the outdoors and rigorous exercise he is equally adaptable to indoor living.
-This flexibility makes the Elkhound an excellent choice since the majority of dog owners live in urban areas.
-As with most other breeds a fenced yard is desirable.
+This flexibility makes the him an excellent choice for urban dog owners.